Supported Gateway Use Cases

 -

-Scale In - If any of the metrics register below the allowed thresholds, the environment scales down or in to accommodate the load or resources associated with the instances to handle traffic drops.
-This triggered event is per availability zone, not the designated region.
+Scale In - If any of the metrics register below the allowed thresholds, the environment scales down or in to to ensure efficiency and reduce cost.
+This triggered event is for the availability zone and not the designated region.

 Multicloud Defense Egress Gateways